top of page

 • Mara Napa Camps and Conservation Center is a not-for-profit compound designed to operate in partnership and in harmony with the local Maasai people and the indigenous animals of the Mara.

-• We are the only camp in the area that is designed by, built by, and run by local Maasai, using indigenous knowledge and design principles.
-The community and wildlife benefit equally from the operation.
+• We are the only camp in the area where the beneficiaries are the community and the wildlife who benefit equally from the operation.

 Faded Mara Symbol